 In 2008, Twan van Hooff graduated with honors as a Master of Science in Architecture, Building and Planning, with a specialization in Building Physics (track Physics of the Built Environment) under supervision of prof.dr.ir.
 Bert Blocken.
 From July 2008 to July 2012, he was a PhD student at both the Unit Building Physics and Services (BPS) of Eindhoven University of Technology (supervisor prof.dr.ir.
 Bert Blocken) and the Building Physics Section of KU Leuven, Belgium (double doctorate) (supervisor prof.dr.ir.
 Tine Baelmans; Department of Mechanical Engineering).
 In December 2012 he obtained his PhD, at TU/e with honors (cum laude).
 His PhD study focused on experimental and numerical techniques to assess mixing ventilation, both in a generic setup and in an actual full-scale case study.
 In addition, he performed numerical studies on pedestrian wind comfort, wind-driven rain and wind energy in the built environment.
 He also worked in a research team to experimentally and numerically study the aerodynamic performance of a venturi-shaped roof for natural ventilation and wind energy purposes.
 For one of the publications based on this research he received the Best Paper Award from the leading ISI Journal Building and Environment for the year 2011: van Hooff T, Blocken B, Aanen L, Bronsema B, 2011.
 A venturi-shaped roof for wind-induced natural ventilation of buildings: wind tunnel and CFD evaluation of different design configurations.
 Building and Environment 46(9), 1797-1807 (ISI impact factor 2.400).
 From July 2012 until September 2014 he was active as a postdoctoral researcher in the Climate Proof Cities research program, working on the analysis of climate change adaptation measures at the building scale.
-From October 2014 until September 2020 he worked as research fellow of the Research Foundation Flanders (FWO) (personal grant) in the Building Physics Section at KU Leuven.
+From October 2014 until September 2020 he worked as research fellow of the Research Foundation Flanders (FWO) (personal grant) in the Building Physics Section at KU Leuven, Belgium.
 From October 2015, he was appointed as Part-time Assistant Professor, and from April 2020 part-time Associate Professor, in the Chair of Building and Urban Physics at Eindhoven University of Technology.
 From October 2020 he is full-time Associate Professor in the Chair of Building and Urban Physics at Eindhoven University of Technology.
+Starting May 1 2021, he is the chairman of the Unit Building Physics and Services at Eindhoven University of Technology.

-He has published 53 ISI journal papers, 18 of which as first author, and 74 papers in international conference proceedings so far.
-He is a reviewer for 54 ISI journals.
+He has published 55 ISI journal papers, 18 of which as first author, and 74 papers in international conference proceedings so far.
+He is a reviewer for 55 ISI journals and is editorial board member of the Journal of Building Physics and the Journal of Wind Engineering and Industrial Aerodynamics.
 In addition, he was member of the Scientific Committee for a range of international conferences since 2011, and assistant of the Chair of the Scientific Committee for the Computational Wind Engineering (CWE) conference in 2010 in Chapel Hill, NC, USA.